-- Viable industry that is focused with service along the rail edges / 93 - New neighborhood amenities along Dot Ave - Larger consolidated open spaces funded by community benefits agreements with developers - Separate and protected bikeway along the rail edge I-93 or raised along Dot Ave. - Improved transit connections along D Street to the Seaport.
+- Viable industry that is focused with service along the rail edges / 93 - New neighborhood amenities along Dot Ave - Larger consolidated open spaces funded by community benefits agreements with developers - Separate and protected bikeway along the rail edge / 93 or raised along Dot Ave. - Improved transit connections along D Street to the Seaport.

-We are a neighborhood that recognizes the importance of well-functioning transportation, while providing more parking.
-This should be achieved through improved public transit, as well as more walkable and bikeable streets.
-This group feels strongly that to achieve this vision, while protecting the existing neighborhood adjacent to Old Colony Avenue, new growth and taller buildings should be located along Dot Ave, especially on the west side of Dot Ave.
-To further support this vision of Dot Ave, this street should be open to Downtown adjacent to South Station, and filled with ground floor amenities and some office uses.
-Industrial uses that choose to remain through this transition should be supported.
+providing should be improved well as mo bikeable s feels stror this vision the existin adjacent to Avenue, no taller build located ald especially Dot Ave.
+T this vision street sho Downtown South Stat ground flo eighborhood that the importance ctioning tion, while more parking.
+This achieved through oublic transit, as re walkable and reets.
+This group gly that to achieve while protecting g neighborhood o Old Colony ew growth and ings should be ong Dot Ave, on the west side of o further support of Dot Ave, this ald be open to a adjacent to ion, and filled with or amenities and e uses.
+Industrial hoose to remain is transition supported.